Dugy/EzGz/README.md

 }; // This will skip checksum
 std::vector<char> decompressed = Ezgz::IGzFile<Settings>("data.gz").readAll();
 ```

+If including `fstream` is undesirable, the `EZGZ_NO_FILE` macro can be defined to remove the constructors that accept file names.
+This does not restrict usability much.

 ## Performance
 Decompression speeds over 250 MiB/s are possible on modern CPUs, making it about 10% faster than `zlib`.
 It was tested on the standard Silesia Corpus file, compressed for minimum size.